mity/md4c/README.md

 * If preprocessor macro `MD4C_USE_UTF8` is defined, MD4C assumes UTF-8
   for word boundary detection and case-folding.

-  Also, this is the default behavior when none of these macro is explicitly used.
+  Also, this is the default behavior when none of these macros is explicitly used.

 * On Windows, if preprocessor macro `MD4C_USE_UTF16` is defined, MD4C uses